-One payment shall be made after the first year that the practice is successfully implemented, and inspected by the Member annually thereafter.
-In the event that the practice is not continued in years 2 & 3 as required, the Partner shall recover funds for those years.
+A one-time payment shall be made upon the first season's certification by the Member_for both one- and three-year contracts.
+Certification includes verification of seeding, seed mix, and rate.The practice must be certified and inspected by the Member annually for three-year contracts to ensure implementation.If the practice is not continued in years 2 & 3 as required, the Partner shall recover funds for those years.